 SEA SICKNESS PREVENTION: If you are prone to sea sickness, we highly recommend bringing some form of prevention.
 Medications such as Bonine or Dramamine are usually effective although drowsiness or thirst can be a side effect.
 Many clients have been very happy with Scopalimine patches that requires a prescription.
 Your local pharmacist or physician can advise you.
 Many health food stores will recommend herbal remedies such as Motionease for sea sick prevention and we have found this brand quite effective.
 In the past, several clients have successfully used “sea bands” which employ a pressure point on the wrists rather than medication.
 Sea Bands have no side effects and can be purchased at most dive shops or online at Prevention.

-CAMERAS: Photographing a large whale shark can be exciting as well as distracting!
+CAMERAS: Photographing a moving marine animal can be exciting as well as distracting!
 Sometimes its highly recommended to leave the camera behind and simply be in the moment!
 Your Blue Water Ventures guides will photo document your trip and we will send a photo link to you.
-Over the years, we have preferred the Olympus Tough Underwater Camera with the round lens rather than the square lens.
+Over the years, we have preferred the Olympus Tough Underwater Camera.
 Other clients have been extremely happy with the Cannon or Fiji underwater cameras.
-GoPro cameras work extremely well with their wide angle setting as whale sharks approach you, but are less effective for distance.
+GoPro cameras work extremely well with their wide angle setting as playful sea lions approach you, but are less effective for distance.
 Be sure to review your equipment prior to arrival.
 We will gladly offer any guidance on your equipment that we can.

 Olive Ridley sea turtles off on a big journey, Photo by Kim Powell